briandrum/codes.forchagrin.com/_articles/article-vii-administrative-officers-departments-boards-and-commissions.md

 admitted to practice law in the State of Ohio.
 (Amended 11-6-01)

-## Section VII-4: Planning and zoning commission
+## Section VII-4: Planning and Zoning Commission

 There is hereby created a Planning and Zoning Commission which shall consist of one member of Council elected by the Council annually and four electors of the